Cryptolens/docs/web-interface/feature-templates.md

 To add your feature template to a product, you can click on Edit Feature Names on the product page and then scroll down until you see Feature Template.

-In the example above, we would get the following feature hierarchy
+In the example below, we would get the following feature hierarchy

 ![](https://i2.wp.com/cryptolens.io/wp-content/uploads/2019/05/image-4.png?zoom=1.25&ssl=1)